|Curriculum policy document:||Download|

 Note: When learning expectations in any course are modified for an English language learner (whether the student is enrolled in an ESL or ELD course or not), this information must be clearly indicated on the student’s report card.

 As online students progress through online courses, teachers are available to help the student prepare for employment in a number of diverse areas.
 With the help of teachers, students will learn to set and achieve goals and will gain experience in making meaningful decisions concerning career choices.
 The skills, knowledge and creativity that students acquire through this online course are essential for a wide range of careers.
 Throughout their secondary school education, students will learn about the educational and career opportunities that are available to them; explore and evaluate a variety of those opportunities; relate what they learn in their courses to potential careers in a variety of fields; and learn to make appropriate educational and career choices.

 By applying the skills they have developed, students will readily connect their classroom learning to real-life activities in the world in which they live.
 Cooperative education and other workplace experiences will broaden their knowledge of employment opportunities in a wide range of fields.
 We will try to help students link to Ministry programs to ensure that students have information concerning programs and opportunities.

-Critical thinking is the process of thinking about ideas or situations in order to understand them fully, identify their implications, make a judgment, and/or guide decision-making.
-Critical thinking includes skills such as questioning, predicting, analyzing, synthesizing, examining opinions, identifying values and issues, detecting bias, and distinguishing between alternatives.
+Critical thinking is the process of thinking about ideas or situations in order to understand them fully, identify their implications, make a judgement, and/or guide decision making.
+Critical thinking includes skills such as questioning, predicting, analysing, synthesizing, examining opinions, identifying values and issues, detecting bias, and distinguishing between alternatives.
 Students who are taught these skills become critical thinkers who can move beyond superficial conclusions to a deeper understanding of the issues they are examining.
 They are able to engage in an inquiry process in which they explore complex and multifaceted issues, and questions for which there may be no clear-cut answers.